UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/README.md

 - contains some other other UCSD-related [data files](https://github.com/ewang2002/UCSDHistEnrollData/tree/master/data) that may be helpful.

 ## Data
 You can find historical enrollment data linked below.
 Documentation can be found further below.
 To see how often the data is being updated, click [here](https://github.com/ewang2002/UCSDHistEnrollData/issues/1).
+That being said, I try to update term data during first and second pass once a day (usually in the evening) and once every week or two during other times.

 To see the other UCSD-related data files, go to the [`data`](https://github.com/ewang2002/UCSDHistEnrollData/tree/master/data) folder.